 Well known positives for The Los Gatos Commons are the wonderful location, beautifully kept grounds, security features, easy lifestyle and low maintenance, the use of the pool and spa, tennis court, workout room, clubhouse, and the senior community.
 While not inexpensive, the cost of buying a condo at the Commons is less than it might be for a comparable condominium that would not be in a seniors community – and that is a significant plus, too.

-Potential negatives may be the relatively expensive HOA cost, road noise & other issues from Highway 17, not having an attached garage (for the majority of units), having 40 + year old construction, and and upcoming construction at Alberto Way and Los Gatos-Saratoga Road.
+Other potential negatives may be the relatively expensive HOA cost, not having an attached garage (for the majority of units), having 40 + year old construction, and and upcoming construction at Alberto Way and Los Gatos-Saratoga Road.
 And “beach traffic” in summer, too.

 Ending the Alberto Way Confusion (article on this site)

 Los Gatos Commons, Association

 445 Alberto Way